Romani people in the United States: Migration to the US

+Romani slaves were first shipped to the Americas with Christopher Columbus in 1498.
+There was Romani presence in Hispaniola, now present day Haiti and the Dominican Republic.
+Gitanos from Spain were the first Romani subgroup sent to the Americas.
 The first Roma to come to the United States arrived in Virginia, Georgia, New Jersey and Louisiana during the 1500s.
-Romani slaves were first shipped to the Americas with Columbus in 1498.
 Spain sent Romani slaves to their Louisiana colony between 1762 and 1800.
 An Afro-Romani community exists in St. Martin Parish due to intermarriage of freed African American and Romani slaves.
 The first Roma to arrive in the United States came from the British Isles.
 Other Roma later came from the Mediterranean, along with the general shift of immigrants from northern to southern Europe.
 Among these were Roma, who moved out of Romania and Moldova in the nineteenth century.
 They travelled through Austria-Hungary, Italy and the Balkans, to arrive in New York in 1881.
 The Romanichal, the first Romani group to arrive in North America in large numbers, moved to America from Britain around 1850.
 The Rom were the second subgroup of Roma to immigrate to the United States.
 They came from Germany and other parts of western Europe.
 The third was the Ludar.
 They came from southern European ports beginning in 1882.

 Iberian Gitanos and Balkan Romani, the ancestors of most of the Romani population in the United States today, began immigrating to the United States on a large scale over the latter half of the 19th century coinciding with the weakening grip of the Ottoman Empire and the Ottoman Wars in Europe in the 19th century, which ultimately culminated in the Russo-Turkish War (1877–1878), freeing many ethnic Eastern Europeans from Ottoman dominance and producing new waves of Romani immigrants.
 Other Roma mainly came from Greece and Italy.
 England and Scotland had shipped Romani slaves to Virginia.
 The Kalderash first arrived in the United States in the 1880s.
-Many of them came from Austria-Hungary, Russia and Serbia, as well as from Italy, Greece, Romania and Turkey.
+Many of them came from Austria-Hungary, Russia, and Serbia, as well as from Italy, Greece, Romania, and Turkey.
 The arrival of the Kalderash, rudari and the other subgroups of Romani at this time more or less wiped out the Roma who had arrived in United States during the colonial period.
 Their arrival coincided with the large wave of immigration from Eastern Europe.
 Early Romani immigrants listed such diverse occupations as farmer, laborer, showman, animal trainer, horse trader, musician, and coppersmith, among others, to census takers.
 In the 19th century, Romani American men tended to pursue nomadic European occupations, while Romani American women often practiced fortune telling.